-Individuals eligible for enrollment in the Program of All-Inclusive Care for the Elderly (PACE) are persons at least age 55 years or older and certified to need nursing facility level of care.
-The PACE interdisciplinary team performs an assessment and develops an individualized POC.
+Individuals eligible for enrollment in the Program of All-Inclusive Care of the Elderly (PACE) are persons age 55 years and older and certified to need nursing facility level of care.
+The PACE interdisciplinary team performs an assessment and develops an individualized plan of care.
 PACE programs bear financial risk for all medical support services required for enrollees.